David Wilson (criminologist): Her Majesty's Prison Service

 Recruited directly from Cambridge, he joined Her Majesty's Prison Service as an Assistant Governor at HMP Wormwood Scrubs in 1984.
 It is said by some that at the age of 29 he became the youngest governor in the country.
 In fact he was the Assistant Governor in charge of Finnamore Wood camp, a small annexe to HM YOI Huntercombe.
 He then worked at HMP Grendon where he ran the sex offenders' treatment programme, HMP Woodhill, and HMYOI Finnamore Wood.

 While at HMP Woodhill, Wilson helped design and managed the two units for the 12 most disruptive prisoners in the country.
 This experience brought him into contact with some of the most notorious offenders of the last 30 years, including Charles Bronson and Dennis Nilsen.

-Latterly he was Head of Prison Officer and Operational Training in the Prison Service, on whose behalf he made official visits to Northern Ireland and the United States.
+Later he was Head of Prison Officer and Operational Training in the Prison Service, on whose behalf he made official visits to Northern Ireland and the United States.
 It was after he returned from a trip to advise on penal reform in Albania on behalf of the Council of Europe, and, noticing how much better the prisons were there, that he resigned from Her Majesty's Prison Service in protest at prison conditions.
 In 2001 he completed a report on the 4,200 Muslim prisoners in British prisons and his review concluded there were no examples of extremist recruiting.

 Wilson has written about these experiences in his memoir, My Life with Murderers.

 Professor of Criminology

-After a short time with the Prison Reform Trust, Wilson joined University of Central England in Birmingham (now Birmingham City University), was given a professorship in 2000 and made emeritus Professor in 2017.
+Following a short time with the Prison Reform Trust, Wilson joined University of Central England in Birmingham (now Birmingham City University), was given a professorship in 2000 and made emeritus Professor in 2017.
 A member of the British Society of Criminology, his research covers aspects of prisons and imprisonment, murder and serial murder.

 Wilson has advised various police forces as a criminologist, and in 2006 was also involved in the Ipswich serial murder case, as an advisor to Sky News.
 Subsequently, Steve Wright was arrested and prosecuted for this series of murders.
 Wilson co-authored a book with the former Sky broadcast journalist Paul Harrison about their experiences on this case.
 Wilson also approached convicted murderer Peter Tobin to discuss the Bible John killings, but did not secure a meeting with Tobin.

 Wilson acted as: Vice-chair of the Howard League for Penal Reform (1998–2014); Vice-president of New Bridge; and Chair of the Forum on Prisoner Education (2000–2006).
 He is a former Chair of the Commission on English Prisons Today, whose president was Cherie Blair, and is the current Chair of the Friends of Grendon Prison.
 In 2012, he was made a National Teaching Fellow of England and Wales.